bsarikaya/sensing/sensps.md

 to the device (e.g., physical, photographic or video representation, unique description in terms of parameters, etc.) shall be sufficient for authentication.

+[RFC8995] on ‘Bootstrapping Remote Secure Key Infrastructure’ (BRSKI) deals with authentication of devices, including sending authorizations to the device as to what network they should join, and how to authenticate that network by specifying automated bootstrapping of an Autonomic Control Plane (ACP).
+Secure Key Infrastructure (SKI) bootstrapping using manufacturer-installed X.509 certificates combined with a manufacturer's authorizing service, both online and offline, is called the Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol.
+Bootstrapping a new device can occur when using a routable address and a cloud service, only link-local connectivity, or limited/disconnected networks and includes support for deployment models with less stringent security requirements.
+When the cryptographic identity of the new SKI is successfully deployed to the device, completion of bootstrapping is achieved.
+A locally issued certificate can be deployed to the device via the established secure connection as well.

+[to be continued]

 # IANA Considerations  {#IANA}